Publication of Research Results

 Policy Concerning Assignment of Technical Contribution Numbers

 The number of technical contributions written on research conducted through Experiment Station projects is one of the key measures that the Experiment Station reports each year to the US Department of Agriculture, the SC Budget & Control Board, and the Clemson University Assessment Office.
 Information from the forms is also used to build a reporting database.

 To obtain the TCN, the faculty member submits Form 81-1a.
-The form may be printed from this website, or copies can be obtained in the department chair’s office or from the Experiment Station office.
-After approval by the department chair, the completed form is then submitted:
+The form may be printed from the Experiment Station website, or copies can be obtained in the department chair’s office or from the Experiment Station office.
+After approval by the department chair, the completed form is then submitted.

 The TCN will be sent by e-mail to the requesting faculty member, the department chair/REC director, and the departmental administrative assistant.

 Typically, the TCN is requested by Experiment Station-funded faculty, although requests for a TCN from non-Experiment Station faculty will be approved.

 The following notation should be included when the paper is submitted for publication: